 “If you’re sure?”
 Ben Leyton ran one hand through his thick dark hair.
 He looked tired.
 “I couldn’t sleep, so I thought I’d make a Milo and see if that helps.”

 “I heard Simon having a nightmare earlier.
-He never did sleep well on anniversaries.”
-He’d known Simon Hawthorne a long time; Jonas Forge had introduced them shortly after Simon had been turned.
+He’s never slept well on anniversaries.”
+He’d known Simon Hawthorne a long time.
+Jonas Forge had introduced them shortly after Simon had been turned.
 Declan had also helped Simon through a dark part of his life, triggered by the events he suspected had prompted this particular nightmare, given the time of year.
 “I also don’t mind if you turn on the light.”

 Although Declan didn’t need much light to see, especially with the full moon casting its glow into the room, Ben would appreciate more illumination.

 “Yeah, well, they’re the worst times for most people, I guess.”
-Ben flicked on the light switch before walking across the kitchen.
-He filled the kettle and put it on to boil before reaching into the cupboard and bringing down a green can.
+Ben flicked on the light before walking across the kitchen.
+He filled the kettle and put it on to boil then reached into the cupboard for a green can.
 “Do you want some?
 It’s a chocolate drink.”

-The loud howl almost made him jump, and only years of practiced self-control stopped him.
-Even so, Declan’s hairs stood on end on the back of his neck, and the howl sent a shiver through him.
+The loud howl almost made him jump despite years of practiced self-control.
+Even so, the hairs on the back of his neck stood on end, and the howl sent a shiver through him.

 Lucas howled again.
 Frustration, anger, and loss all rolled into a sound that was pure wolf.